 The thing known as “Dissona” had gone by many names throughout the ages.
-Some of them included: The Lurker in the Dark, Khythos Raparian, Yictaagner…she’d even been mistaken for Randall Flagg by a slack-jawed yokel, just before she’d broken him open and drunk his marrow.
-It had tasted disgusting—like damp earth and fresh dew—but she had been ravenous, so it had been better than nothing.
+Some of them included: The Lurker in the Dark, Khythos Raparian, Yictaagner…she’d even been mistaken for Randall Flagg by a slack-jawed yokel, just before she’d drunk his marrow.
+It had tasted disgusting—like damp earth and fresh dew—but she’d been ravenous with hunger, so it had been better than nothing.

-She’d known immediately, as soon as she’d woken up—she could smell the possibility, the untrammeled novelty.
-It was absolutely sickening.
+As soon as she’d woken up, she could smell the possibility, the untrammeled novelty.
+It was utterly sickening.

 Being human was a blessing and a curse.
-It toned down her hunger—her belly was nagged by a dull ache instead of her entire being roaring with an all-consuming lust—but it came with serious disadvantages.
-She couldn’t adopt her black-mist form for longer than a minute.
-As soon as she shifted, her appetite took hold and she began to cannibalize herself.
+It decreased her hunger—her belly was nagged by a dull ache instead of an all-consuming craving—but it came with serious disadvantages.
+As soon as she shifted into her black-mist form, her appetite took hold and she began to cannibalize herself.

-So she couldn’t rely on it to see her through; she would have to get by on minor magics.
-Courtesy of the Timekeeper, she was now a teenage girl with a smattering of parlor tricks up her sleeve.
+She’d have to accept her new limitations; she was now a teenage girl with a smattering of parlor tricks.
 It would take a few months to rebuild her power, but until then…

 Enter Dee Sonay: Dissona’s human incarnation.

-ANOS had constructed a network of pipes—it ran for dozens of miles beneath the Bay Area—that funneled their sludge into an out-of-the-way location bordered by looming foothills from all sides.
-In between these yellow-grassed slopes, a pair of sentries patrolled the muck, assault rifles at the ready.
+ANOS had built a network of pipes that funneled sludge into an out-of-the-way pond, bordered by foothills on all sides.
+In between the yellow-grassed slopes, a pair of sentries patrolled the muck.

-People rarely came out to Depot 58 (or as it was colloquially known: the Slime Reservoir, a nickname used by the rotating staff of disgruntled guards).
-When someone showed up, it wasn’t anyone serious—maybe a drunk hiker, or a bunch of stoned teenagers.
+People rarely came out to Depot 58 (or as it was called by the guards: the Slime Reservoir).
 The guards passed the time by bitching about management, talking football, or reminiscing about the Good Old Days.
-The pay was good, but this was ridiculous.
+The pay was good, but this was some ridiculous shit.
 Who the fuck hired kitted-out gunslingers to guard a murky pool of dirty sludge?

 “Sit in the guard shack and try to stay awake?”
 Ricky laughed.
-“Yeah—that’s a real step up from what we’re doing right now.”
+“Yeah—that’s a real step up from what we’re doing.”

 “At least we’d be warm,” Gonzo said, “instead of out here, freezing our nuts off.”